TheSnowGuru/ict-trader-ninja/README.md

 - Logs significant trading events with detailed parameter and timeframe information.
 - Can be easily configured for different trading parameters and timeframes.
 - Works in real-time to capture and log trading events as they occur.
+- Integrated with MetaApi for real-time price retrieval.

 ## Getting Started

 ### Prerequisites

 - Node.js installed on your system
+- MetaApi account credentials
 - Basic understanding of JavaScript and trading principles

 ### Installation